-In fact, third-party experts noted deficiencies in Army IO from the outset of the GWOT.17 And while Army IO arguably improved during the GWOT, it is difficult to assess the overall impact of IO on adversaries because the targets often lacked meaningful access to digital devices and were arguably less susceptible to American influence than potential near-peer opponents.
+In fact, third-party experts noted deficiencies in Army IO from the outset of the GWOT.
+And while Army IO arguably improved during the GWOT, it is difficult to assess the overall impact of IO on adversaries because the targets often lacked meaningful access to digital devices and were arguably less susceptible to American influence than potential near-peer opponents.

-To the Army's credit, many senior commanders granted IO deployment authority to battalion- and company-grade officers during the GWOT.18 This was particularly true for key leader engagements.
-Junior and field-grade officers were empowered to engage directly with tribal elders, religious figures, and political leaders.19 working groups at EAB.20 Meanwhile, officers at the point of contact who sought to deploy IO as an alternative to lethal force often faced cumbersome procedures, onerous questioning from targeting boards, and excruciating approval timelines.21 In evaluating Army IO efforts during the GWOT, it is fair to question why junior and field-grade officers were often encouraged to build interpersonal relationships with centers of influence in Iraq and Afghanistan but excluded from other IO initiatives.
+To the Army's credit, many senior commanders granted IO deployment authority to battalion- and company-grade officers during the GWOT.
+This was particularly true for key leader engagements.
+Junior and field-grade officers were empowered to engage directly with tribal elders, religious figures, and political leaders.

+However, according to the Center for Army Lessons Learned, formal IO battle rhythm events that required extensive IO planning and outputs were concentrated implicitly acknowledged by the Joint Chiefs of Staff in 2018.
+The Joint Concept for Operating in the Information Environment identified "information" as the seventh joint function for the Armed Forces of the United States.
+Noting that "every joint force action, written or spoken word, and displayed or related image has informational aspects," the document demanded that at the division and joint task force levels, and largely orchestrated by dedicated IO professionals and IO working groups at EAB.
+Meanwhile, officers at the point of contact who sought to deploy IO as an alternative to lethal force often faced cumbersome procedures, onerous questioning from targeting boards, and excruciating approval timelines.
+In evaluating Army IO efforts during the GWOT, it is fair to question why junior and field-grade officers were often encouraged to build interpersonal relationships with centers of influence in Iraq and Afghanistan but excluded from other IO initiatives.